-There will be a lot of information available and staff representatives to consult with on MIC Open Day but we have compiled some specific information that may be of help in this section.
+There will be a lot of information and staff representatives available on MIC Open Day but we have compiled some specific information that may be of help in this section.

 Teachers and Guidance Counsellors often accompany prospective students to Open Days, but they are not obliged to stay with them for the duration of the event.

 Guardians should feel free to ask questions at the information stands, go on campus tours and attend talks (if there is space after all students have been accommodated).